 #2 Property Management Fees: 8% to 12% of the Total Rent Cost

-OKC Home Realty Services (dba Property Management OKC Plus) charge a property management fee of 10% of the rent
+OKC Home Realty Services (dba Property Management OKC Plus) charges a property management fee of 10% of the rent.

 Here are some of the fees that I know some other companies are charging:

-- Releasing fee – ½ to 1 full month of rent.
+- Also, some lock you into annual contracts that you just can’t get out of until the contract expires.
+Releasing fee – ½ to 1 full month of rent.
 This is a tenant signing up for another 12 months.
 NOT a new tenant.

 - Lease processing fee – $200 to the owner on top of the leasing fee charged to the owner.
 This is in addition to the leasing fee.